Bowarc/storage_server/readme.md

 # Simple storage server with a wasm front end

+// Compressed data node :D

 ## Goal

 The goal of this project is to make a db-like local storage system for files.

-It does not implement any security as it's not designed to be facing the user directly

-// Compressed data node :D
+<u>**It's therefore not meant to be user-facing.**</u>

 ## Status

 - Backend
     It works well.
-    Streaming compression and decompression makes it really fast and efficient
+    Streaming compression and decompression makes it really fast and memory-efficient

     Could really use a dashboard system

 - Front-end
     Uses streaming for upload so it's fast
-    A good design is still needed
-    But it works
+    A good front-end design is still needed but not required () But it works

 ## Roadmap